OpenNTI/nti.dataserver.docker/readme.md

 That's it.
 Enjoy!
 Open a web browser and go to https://app.localhost.

-To attach a web app (login/app/mobile), simply make sure the dev server is listening on tcp8000. (http) The defaults for various projects will be in flux as we all migrate to this tool chain.
+To attach a web app (login/app/mobile), simply make sure the dev server is listening on tcp8083. (http) The defaults for various projects will be in flux as we all migrate to this tool chain.

+### Why tcp8083?

+Reasons. 😜

+Just kidding!

+The original buildout listened on tcp8083 for web/mobile apps.
+To be compatible with the non-containerized environments, and to prevent project churn, we will leave the port that we expect to be the same.
+This also keeps traditional ports free for side projects to run side-by-side.

 ---